Census Dots

 Black

-Of the 639 places in Washington, Ocean Shores is the 167th most populous.
+Ocean Shores is ranked the 158th most populous place in Washington, out of 639 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Ocean Shores was ranked the 167th most populous place in the 2020 Census.

 Ocean Shores's White Population